 Want to transition from finance to Product?
-We sit down with Larry Lowe, a successful Product Gym alumni, who just landed the highest offer of any student in our classes.
+We sit down with Larry Lowe, a successful Product Gym alumni, who just landed the highest offer of any member in our classes.
 Larry successfully transitioned from a 20+ year career on Wall Street to a Product Management job.

 Product Gym: All right.
 This is Rich, founder of Product Gym, joined by my good friend Larry Lowe.
 Larry, very exciting news you landed an awesome job have and have been with our program.
 How long have you been with us?